 Determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments we make.
 In determining fair value in good faith, we will generally obtain financial and other information from portfolio companies, which may represent unaudited, projected or pro forma financial information.
 Unlike banks, we will not be permitted to provide a general reserve for anticipated loan losses; we will instead be required by the 1940 Act to specifically fairly value each individual investment on a quarterly basis.
 We will record unrealized appreciation if we believe that the underlying portfolio company has appreciated in value.
-Likewise, we will record unrealized depreciation if we believe that the underlying portfolio company has depreciated in value.
-As a result, there will be uncertainty as to the value of our portfolio investments.
+Likewise, we will record unrealized depreciation if we believe that the underlying portfolio investments.